pachyderm/pachyderm/doc/docs/1.12.x/pachhub/pachhub_getting_started.md

       minutes for it to be ready.

 ## 2- Install pachctl
-Pachyderm Hub enables you to access your cluster through Pachyderm CLI `pachctl` and the web interface called the Dashboard.
+Hub enables you to access your cluster through Pachyderm CLI `pachctl` and the web interface called the Dashboard.
 Although you can perform most simple actions directly in the Dashboard, `pachctl` provides full functionality.
 Most likely, you will use